Our booth at the Green Sports Alliance Show

 BI-AX International Inc. can now offer GMO-free film!

-BI-AX International Inc. is pleased to introduce:
+BI-AX International Inc.

 The bags are currently available at Whole Foods Market and select retailers starting this month and are an example of PepsiCo's investments in breakthrough food packaging technology and the overall pep+ transformation.
 Producing the materials used for these bags creates approximately 60 percent lower GHG emissions than traditional packaging and the technology may be licensed to other companies at no cost to further the use across the consumer-packaged goods industry.